Campus Office & Resources

 - Career assessment test and help with choosing a major or career direction

-- Resume critiques and resume books for employers
+- Resume and cover letter critiques and resume books for employers

 - Email announcements on jobs, internships, and events